top of page

 Rain Jacket

-Guatemala has a distinct wet season from May to October, so be prepared with:
+Guatemala has a distinct wet season from May to October, so be prepared with a waterproof jacket to stay dry during sudden downpours or misty mountain hikes.

 Sun Cream and Bug Spray